Jeremi360/PyIDE/README.md

 * Retarded code completion (based on what you've already typed)
 * Crappy "Compile and Run" (you'll see why)
 * Basic update on-the-go settings (still doesn't have a settings window, but you can do some stuff with the settings button)
+* Integrated terminal
+* Dark mode

 ## To-do

-A lot.
-Check out what is being developed right now:
+There is a long way ahead with so many features to add, check out some of them.

-* Menu button featuring settings menu, new file and folder creation, manual syntax highlighting language setting, and more.
+* Manual syntax highlighting language setting, indentation settings.
-* Real time external files/folders creation detection (update and add them to the Tree View)
+* Real time external files/folders creation detection (update and add/remove them to/from the Tree View)
 * Tree View support for folders
-* Improve dark theme
-* Live HTML and CSS preview (using WebKit2-4.0)
+* Live HTML and Markdown preview (using WebKit-3.0)
-* Full git integration
+* Git operations (such as commit, push, import project from repo, etc)
-* Native image support
+* Integrated image viewer
-* Markdown preview
+* Theming (for syntax highlighting)

 ## Recent Updates

 * Started working on Markdown preview
 * Layout changes
 * Settings button
+* File details
+* New build/run/compile system
+* Bug fixes
+* Confirm on exit

 ## Known Issues

-* Create a project is broken (totally)
+* Create a project doesn't work
-* Buttons bellow Tree View don't work (I haven't created a function for them yet)
-* Doesn't alert you if you close the editor without saving a file
-* Tree View doesn't do anything with folders yet
+* Create new file and create new folder buttons don't work
+* ~~No confirm exit even with unsaved modified files~~
+* Can't open files inside folders
+* Markdown previewer is broken

 ## FAQ*